id/emqx-docs/en_US/index.md

 ## Main Components

 EMQX Enterprise consists of multiple components that together build a powerful and scalable MQTT messaging platform.
-Here are the core components of EMQX Enterprise Edition:
+Here are the core components of EMQX Enterprise:

 ### Device Connectivity